lorcan2440/lorcan2440.github.io/content/post/evolution-evidence/index.md

 ---

 title: "Evidence for Evolution"
-subtitle: A collection of papers, arguments and images that support the theory of evolution.
+subtitle: A collection of pictures, papers and examples that support the theory of evolution.
 date:
 summary:
 draft: false